 Resort Living: A Review of Big Canoe, Georgia

-In the foothills of the Appalachian Mountains of North Georgia, near the town of Jasper, one will find an amazing gated resort community of homes and vacation rental properties called, "Big Canoe".
+In the foothills of the Appalachian Mountains of North Georgia, near the town of Jasper, one will find an amazing gated resort community of homes and vacation rental properties called, "Big Canoe."
 My husband and I recently toured Big Canoe and were amazed at the beauty of this little piece of "Heaven on Earth."
 As we stepped out of the car, we immediately inhaled the scent of pine trees and fresh air.
 We noticed the quiet of being in the country and the sounds of nearby birds in their natural habitats.
 Squirrels scampered away as we got out of the car.
 It was quite a different experience than if we were in the city of Atlanta, approximately 80 miles away.

-There are 2 ways to enter the Big Canoe community, a main gate, and a north gate.
+There are two ways to enter the Big Canoe community, the main gate, and a north gate.
 Big Canoe encompasses 8,000 acres of forested mountains and is a delight to the eye of the beholder.
 Big Canoe has homes both old and new, as well as condos and rental properties.The Big Canoe community was started in 1972 but has come a long way since then.
-It has approximately 3,000 full time residents, with 100 of them being children.
+It has approximately 3,000 full-time residents, with 100 of them being children.
 The average age of a Big Canoe resident is 61 years, and residents are not only from Georgia, but come from all over the country to reside here.There are approximately 5,000 home owners in Big Canoe, but 2,000 are seasonal residents only.
-Since Big Canoe is a gated community, once inside the gates, you leave the rest of the world behind.
+Since Big Canoe is a gated community, once, inside the gates, you leave the rest of the world behind.
 Home sites range from $80,000 to $300,000 and home prices range from the mid $200,000s to over 2 million dollars!

 Within the gates of the Big Canoe community, you will find: